armbian/community/README.md

 -  assembled in automated and untested manner,
 -  compiled using official Armbian build framework and digitally signed,
+-  targets are automatically imported <a href=https://github.com/armbian/build/tree/main/config/boards>from (.csc and .tvb) configs</a>
 -  getting updates from official armbian servers,
 -  assembled from unstable Debian and Ubuntu packages,
 -  If you don't find image you are looking for, check <a href=https://www.armbian.com/download/ target=_blanks>supported builds</a>, <a href=https://archive.armbian.com target=_blank>archives</a> or <a href=https://github.com/armbian/build>build from sources</a>,